takenagain/sia-grant/Komodo-Wallet-Flutter-Quick-Setup.md

    firebase login
    ```

-4. Create a Firebase project and add it as an alias (via the [Console](https://docs.appmachine.com/app-details/firebase/create-firebase-project) or the [CLI](https://firebase.google.com/docs/cli#management-commands)).
-   1. (Optional) Create a project via the Firebase CLI if you don’t already have one.

-      ```bash
-      firebase projects:create <unique project name>
-      ```

-   2. Select the  Firebase project that you want to use, and add it as an alias.
+4. Add the Firebase project created in step 1. as an alias.
+Select the project you wish to use when prompted.

       ```bash
       firebase use --add